Komarridze/Frontend-MMM/README.md

-# Launch site by running <node server.mjs> in Terminal
+# Launch site by running "node server.mjs" in Terminal